gquere/gquere.github.io/sstic2020_writeup/step3.md

 Getting the hash
 ================

-Per the instructions we need to find the 3-words password from the wordlist that somehow recovers the chat password using the provided binary.
+Per the instructions we need to find a 3-words password combined from the wordlist that somehow recovers the chat password using the provided binary.

 The hashes file looks like it is (somewhat) (badly) encrypted.
 We can barely distinguish that it's a hashing algorithm with a salt and a work factor:
 ```